janmax/Hallgrim/README.md

 ## Usage

 Invoke the script with `python3 grim.py -h` in order to see usage.
 Currently many features are not yet implemented.
-Single and Multiple Chice questions can be generated also in parametrized form.
+Single and Multiple Choice questions can be generated also in parametrized form.

 Example scripts can be found in `scripts/examples/`.